 Cash Compensation.
-The following table is a summary of the annual cash retainers paid to our non-employee directors who are not currently nominated by the Principal Stockholders under the Director Compensation Program, which are paid quarterly in arrears.
+The following table is a summary of the annual cash retainers paid under the Director Compensation Program, which are paid quarterly in arrears.

-ANNUAL CASH

-POSITION RETAINER
+POSITION ANNUAL CASH RETAINER (\$)

-Board Member \$75,000
+Board Member 75,000

 Committee Chair

-Audit \$30,000
+Audit 30,000

-Compensation \$25,000
+Compensation 25,000

-Nominating and Corporate Governance \$20,000
+Nominating and Corporate Governance 20,000

 Committee Member

-Audit \$15,000
+Audit 15,000

-Compensation \$10,000
+Compensation 10,000

-Nominating and Corporate Governance \$10,000
+Nominating and Corporate Governance 10,000

-Lead Independent Director \$55,000
+Lead Independent Director 55,000

 Equity Compensation.
-Our non-employee directors who are not currently nominated by the Principal Stockholders are also eligible to receive an annual grant of restricted stock units.
-Any such non-employee director who is serving on the Board of Directors as of the date of the annual meeting of the Company's stockholders each calendar year beginning with calendar year 2022 and who will continue to serve as a non-employee director immediately following such annual meeting are granted, on such annual meeting date, restricted stock units with a grant date value of approximately \$155,000.
-Additionally, except as otherwise determined by the Board, any such non-employee director who is initially elected or appointed to the Board on any date other than the date of an annual meeting of the Company's stockholders shall be granted on the date of such initial election or appointment an award of restricted stock units that have an aggregate fair value of \$155,000 prorated for the number of days since the last annual meeting of the Company's stockholders meeting following the date of grant and (ii) the first anniversary of the grant date, subject to the non-employee director continuing in service through such date.
+Our non-employee directors who receive compensation under our Director Compensation Program are also eligible to receive an annual grant of restricted stock units.
+Any such non-employee director who is serving on the Board of Directors as of the date of the annual meeting of the Company's stockholders each calendar year and who will continue to serve as a non-employee director immediately following such annual meeting are granted, on such annual meeting date, restricted stock units with a grant date value of approximately \$155,000.
+Additionally, except as otherwise determined by the Board, any such non-employee director who is initially elected or appointed to the Board on any date other than the date of an annual meeting of the Company's stockholders shall be granted on the date of such initial election or appointment an award of restricted stock units that has an aggregate fair value of \$155,000 prorated for the number of days since the last annual meeting of the Company's stockholders.
+These awards shall vest in full on the earlier of (i) the day immediately prior to the date of our annual stockholders meeting following the date of grant and (ii) the first anniversary of the grant date, subject to the non-employee director continuing in service through such date.
 Each such award will accelerate and vest in full upon a change in control of the Company (as defined in our 2021 Incentive Award Plan).

-2022 Director Compensation Table
+2023 Director Compensation Table

-Director Compensation in 2022
+Director Compensation in 2023

-FEES EARNED OR PAID IN NAME CASH (\$) STOCK AWARDS (\$) TOTAL (\$) Jimena Almendares \$75,000 \$155,000 (1) \$230,000 Donna Coallier \$43,212 \$132,915 (2) \$176,127
+FEES EARNED OR PAID IN

+NAME CASH (\$) STOCK AWARDS (1) (\$) TOTAL (\$)

+Jimena Almendares 75,000 155,000 230,000

+Donna Coallier 102,000 155,000 257,000

-(1) Amount reflects the grant date fair value of 11,297 restricted stock units granted on May 12, 2022, computed in accordance with the provisions of FASB ASC Topic 718 (which attributed a value of \$13.72 per share).
-Assumptions used in the calculation of these amounts are included in the notes to our financial statements included in our annual report on Form 10-K for the year ended December 31, 2022.
+(1) Amounts reflect the grant date fair value of 7,986 restricted stock units granted on April 26, 2023, computed in accordance with the provisions of FASB ASC Topic 718 (which attributed a value of \$19.41 per share).
+Assumptions used in the calculation of these amounts are included in the notes to our financial statements included in our annual report on Form 10-K for the year ended December 31, 2023.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+The total number of outstanding restricted stock units held by each of Ms. Almendares and Ms. Coallier was 7,986 as of December 31, 2023.